Therapy, Recreational, Educational and Exploration opportunities for individuals with disabilities and their families.

 Founded in 1975 and formerly known as Therapeutic Horsemanship, TREE House is one of the oldest and most respected therapeutic riding centers in the United States.
 Programs serve clients from age 2 through adulthood who have physical, mental, emotional, social, and/or learning disabilities.

 Disabilities served include, but are not limited to, autism, cerebral palsy, Down syndrome, muscular dystrophy, multiple sclerosis, epilepsy, mental and physical disabilities, traumatic brain injury, and more.
 TREE House operates year-round and relies heavily on the support of volunteers.
 MORE ON PROGRAMS>

 To improve the lives of individuals with disabilities and their families through therapy, recreation, education and exploration.

-In 2015, TREE House is celebrating its 40th anniversary!
+In 2017, we are celebrating our 43rd year of serving the Greater St. Louis Community!
 The video at right was created on our 35th anniversary and explains the history and development of our organization and describes how what we do changes the lives of so many children and adults with disabilities each year.